ncatlab/nlab-content/pages/0/9/0/1/21090/content.md

                 \node [style=morphism] (27) at (-2.5, 0) {$\;\, p \;\,$};
 \end{tikzpicture}

-In other words, $p$ denotes independendence if and only if it is the product of its marginals.
+In other words, $p$ denotes independence if and only if it is the product of its marginals.
 In particular:

 * In _FinStoch_, the joint distribution $p(x,y)$ denotes independence if it is in the form $p_X(x)\,p_Y(y)$ ;